 The permittee has submitted the permit amendment request in order to restore a wetland (0.10 acres of mulefat scrub) that was de-vegetated and graded during the permittee's unauthorized installation of two propane tanks (with foundation, pipes and bollards) west of the new pump station, even though the wetland was required by the conditions of the underlying permit to be flagged and protected during construction of the pump station.
-Additionally, a 1.13-acre project staging area will be re-vegetated with native plants, for a total restored habitat area of 1.53 acres.
+Additionally, a 1.03-acre unpermitted project staging area will be revegetated with native plants, for a total restored habitat area of 1.43 acres.
 The currently proposed mitigation is addition to the 0.28 acres of new wetland habitat that has been created inside the retarding basin as mitigation of the development (new pump station) approved by the underlying permit.

-The proposed project includes the re-location of the two propane tanks out of the wetland area and the implementation of the specific habitat restoration and mitigation measures described in the report entitled: "Mitigation and Monitoring Program for the Los Alamitos Pump Station Construction Project, Prepared for Orange County Public Works Department by Dudek, December 2012" (Exhibit #3).
-The specific habitat mitigation measures being proposed would result in the restoration of 1.53 acres of habitat, including 0.40 acres of wetland to compensate (4:1 ratio) for the degradation of the 0.10-acre wetland where the propane tanks were installed.
+The proposed project includes the re-location of the two propane tanks out of the wetland area and the implementation of the specific habitat restoration and mitigation measures described in the report entitled: "Mitigation and Monitoring Program for the Los Alamitos Pump Station Construction Project, Prepared for Orange County Public Works Department by Dudek, February 2013" (Exhibit #3).
+The specific habitat mitigation measures being proposed would result in the restoration of 1.43 acres of habitat, including 0.40 acres of wetland to compensate (4:1 ratio) for the degradation of the 0.10-acre wetland where the propane tanks were installed.
+The entire area where vegetation was removed will be planted with native plants.

 First, the two propane tanks, along with their foundation, pipes and protective bollards, will be relocated about one hundred feet north to the location where they had previously been permitted to be installed by the underlying permit (See Page 7 of Exhibit #3).
 The propane is the emergency back-up fuel supply for the pump station.
-The 1.53-acre habitat restoration area would then be graded to restore the site's former contours, including the low spot where the former wetland existed.
+The 1.43-acre habitat restoration area would then be graded to restore the site's former contours, including the low spot where the former wetland existed.
 The restored wetland depression will receive the run-off from the rest of the habitat restoration area.

 Subsequent to grading, the soils will be amended and prepared for the planting of appropriate native plant communities.
-The 1.53-acre habitat restoration area will be enclosed by permanent fencing (such as log peeler or other animal-friendly fence) and posted with informational signs.
+The entire 1.43-acre habitat restoration area will be enclosed in a temporary protective fence during the monitoring period.
+The 0.40-acre wetland area will be enclosed by permanent fencing (such as log peeler or other animal-friendly fence) and posted with informational signs.
 The 0.40-acre wetland area will be vegetated with mulefat scrub, the same 0.10-acre plant community that had been mapped on the site before it was displaced by the propane tanks.
-The remaining 1.13 acres of restoration area will be vegetated with a transitional upland community, including southern tarplant (Centromadia parryi ssp.
+The remaining 1.03 acres of restoration area will be vegetated with a transitional upland community, including southern tarplant (Centromadia parryi ssp.
 Australis), which is a federal species of concern and listed as a 1B.1 rare plant by the California Native Plant Society.
 Seeds for the southern tarplant will be collected locally, as will cuttings for mulefat and other native plant species.
 Container plants and hydroseed will be purchased from local nurseries.
-Temporary irrigation will be used until the plants are self-sustaining, and the restored habitat area will be weeded and monitored for at least five years to ensure its success.
+Temporary irrigation will be used until the plants are self-sustaining, and the restored wetland habitat area will be weeded and monitored for at least five years to ensure its success.
+The restored upland habitat area will be weeded and monitored for at least three years to ensure its success.
+The Commission's staff ecologist has reviewed the permittee's proposed habitat mitigation and monitoring program and has determined that the proposal, as conditioned herein, will have a high probability of success.